[AWS][Migration] Moving from NLB controller to ALB controller

 Test the switch on a dev/staging cluster before applying this change on your production cluster.

-If no action is taken from you, we will force the migration to the ALB by the end of October 2024.
+If no action is taken from you, we will force the migration to the ALB by the end of XXX ← UPDATE 21/10/2024: we won’t force the migration for now.
+We will send a separate communication to announce it but we strongly encourage you to start the migration by yourself.

 If you have any questions or need assistance with the migration process, please do not hesitate to contact our support team or comment on this post.